CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Within this chamber, the remnants of its past purpose are evident.
 A substantial stone counter divides the room, adorned with three dusty iron balance scales.
 On the north wall, cubbyholes have been carved out, filled with aged, dusty paper scraps.
 Several lifeless bodies, serpentkins and ores from the looks of them, lie sprawled across the floor.

 The paper within the cubbyholes, ancient and brittle, disintegrates upon contact.
-However, a character well-versed in Dwarvish can discern faint markings on a few surviving scraps, which record weigh-ins and disbursements.
+However, a character well-versed in Tunnel-tongue can discern faint markings on a few surviving scraps, which record weigh-ins and disbursements.

 #### **Treasure**